cloudfoundry/cf-networking-release/scripts/README.md

 # Scripts

 This is the README for our scripts.
-To learn more about `routing-release`, go to the main [README](../README.md).
+To learn more about `cf-networking-release`, go to the main [README](../README.md).

 | Name | Purpose | Notes |
 | --- | --- | --- |